-I’ve just finished my first content plan of 2013 for a new client.
+I’ve just finished a content plan for a new client.
 It was great fun filling it in.
 The fact that they are a new, exciting product that I can let my imagination run riot with is partially responsible for this fun, however it is the use of key themes that made it much easier for those ideas to flow, and work their way onto the spreadsheet.

 Themes are very important